telerik/kendo-ui-core/docs/accessibility/keyboard-support.md

 ---
-title: Keyboard Support
+title: Keyboard Shortcuts
-page_title: Keyboard Support
+page_title: Keyboard Shortcuts
-description: "Accessibility through keyboard shortcuts supported by Kendo UI components."
+description: "Accessibility through keyboard shortcuts supported by Kendo UI controls."
-keywords: html 5 widgets keyboard support
 position: 4
 ---

-# Keyboard Support
+# Keyboard Shortcuts

 Keyboard access is a very significant aspect of the interaction between disabled users and the Web.
 The more the functionalities of your project that users can handle through the keyboard, the wider the variety of assistive technologies that can be used by disabled users.